tortellini-tools/action/.github/pull_request_template.md

     items that seem relevant.
 If in doubt, just keep everything and add your own text at the top, a reviewer will update the checklist for you.

-    While the checklist is intended to be filled in by the technical and scientific reviewers, it is the responsibility of the author of the pull request to make sure all items on it are properly implemented.
+    While the checklist is intended to be filled in by the reviewers, it is the responsibility of the author of the pull request to make sure all items on it are properly implemented.
 -->